Here's Where You Can Get a Free Flu Shot Right Now—With or Without Insurance

 Hey, quick question: Have you gotten your flu shot yet?
 If your answer was "yes," good for you; carry on.
 If your answer was "no," what are you waiting for?

 While you can technically still get the flu shot well into flu season (like, if you forgot about it until January), it's still wise to get it ASAP—especially when, for most people, it takes less than a minute of your time, and can be totally free.
-That's right: With most insurances, a flu vaccine costs a cool $0.
+That's right: With most insurances, a flu vaccine costs exactly zero bucks.

 Got some time?
-Plug your zipcode into the CDC's Flu Vaccine Finder to find the nearest provider near you.
-But, to help you out right this instant, we rounded up everywhere you can get a free flu shot, with—and sometimes without—insurance.
+Plug your zipcode into the CDC's Flu Vaccine Finder to find the provider closest to you.
+But, to help you out right this instant, we rounded up everywhere you can get a free flu shot right now, with—and sometimes without—insurance.

 Your primary-care doctor

-If you're enrolled in a health insurance plan through the Affordable Care Act (ACA) or almost any private plan, your provider will cover the cost of the flu shot entirely, even if you go to your doctor for the shot.
-That's right, no copayment or coinsurance for your appointment, just protection from the flu—whether you've hit your yearly deductible yet or not.
+If you're enrolled in a health insurance plan through the Affordable Care Act (ACA) or almost any private plan, your provider will cover the cost of the flu shot entirely.
+That's right, no copayment for your appointment, just protection from the flu—whether you've hit your yearly deductible yet or not.

 Many corporations offer free flu shots on site, often without insurance, or provide vouchers you can take to local pharmacies.
 If you haven't heard anything from your employer about this, check in with HR—they should be able to tell you what's up.